 There are many different MIBs – some are standard, and some are vendor-defined.
 Here, we’re concentrating on the Printer-MIB described in the same MIB as “The MIB module for management of printers.”

 The majority of printers support the MIB standard.
 In this MIB, the OIDs are as follows:

 - prtMarkerColorantValue: The name of the color of this colorant

 - prtMarkerSuppliesLevel: The current level of this supply

-Manually add SNMP Sensors on new devices
+How to manually add SNMP Sensors on new devices?

-Automatically add SNMP Sensors on new devices
+How to automatically add SNMP Sensors on new devices?